Cyclone Raquel: Preparations and impact

 On July 14, the National Disaster Management Office in Australia announced that it would be working in conjunction with the Solomon Islands government to put together an assessment team to provide humanitarian assistance and disaster relief to remote communities.

 On the same day the Gold Ridge tailing dam reached dangerous levels and began threatening communities living downstream due to heavy rainfall from Raquel.
 Officials signed a memorandum of understanding (MOU) agreeing to release small amounts of water to ease the pressure on the dam.

 On July 21 the Red Cross estimated that floods which had been affecting the Solomon Islands since the end of June and were exacerbated by Raquel had affected about 10,000 people across the country.
 Communication to remote areas was cut due to washed out roadways and downed power lines.
 In response the Red Cross sent out radio messages to remote areas to help restore communications.
 The Dissemination Officer at Solomon Islands Red Cross explained that “The radio messages are to let people know where the assessment teams are travelling to and what they will be doing when they arrive.
 It’s important people understand that we are there to assess the damage and to identify who has been worst affected, so we can target our support to those who are most vulnerable.”

 On July 22 the Solomon Islands Cabinet granted AU$3.3 million (US$2.44 million) for relief supplies including rice due to the destruction of the food gardens across the provinces.

 The Solomon Islands Red Cross deployed volunteers to the affected areas.

 Historical significance

-As a consequence of Raquel developing into a tropical cyclone at 18:00 UTC (04:00 July 1, Australian Eastern Standard Time), it has been considered to be both the earliest and latest system in the Australian region and in the South Pacific Ocean.
-It was also the first tropical cyclone to exist in the South Pacific Ocean during July on record, while it was the third tropical cyclone on record in the Australian region during July.
+Since Raquel developed into a tropical cyclone at 18:00 UTC (04:00 July 1, Australian Eastern Standard Time), it is considered to be both the earliest and latest system to form in both the Australian region and South Pacific basin.
+It was also the first tropical cyclone to exist in the South Pacific Ocean during July on record, while it was the third tropical cyclone on record to exist in the Australian region that month.
 However, both records are considered patchy, as it is possible that tropical cyclones were missed by forecasters prior to satellite monitoring being introduced, while several tropical lows have also been monitored during July.
-The two tropical cyclones that were previously monitored in the Australian region during July, were Cyclone Lindsay of 1996 and an unnamed cyclone of 2007, both of which formed in the Indian Ocean.
+The two tropical cyclones that were previously monitored in the Australian region during July, were Cyclone Lindsay (1996) and an unnamed cyclone in 2007, both of which entered the basin from the South-West Indian ocean.